Nchrist89/Palms-Peaks-P1/README.md

 [Tiny Wow (highly recommend)](https://tinywow.com/) - To batch resize multiple images and to convert to WebP format for reduced file size.

 [Image Colour Picker](https://imagecolorpicker.com/user/palettes) - Used for generating the palette which has been used throughout the project.
-The website also generated the names for the colours which are also referred to as their variables.
+The website also generated the names for the colours which are also referred to as their variable root names in the project.

 [Gimp](https://www.gimp.org/) - Used for modifying and editing images used on the website.